 - Walk through the boulevard and around buildings to keep all community members safe.

-- Take responsibility for my actions and be honest about my behaviour.
+- Take responsibility for your actions and be honest about your behaviour.

 - Participate actively in all Campbell activities.